NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 }
 ```

-A common mistake is to update a fetcher’s URL, or a version parameter, without updating the hash.
+A common mistake is to update a fetcher parameter, such as `url`, without updating the hash:

 ```nix
 { fetchurl }: